-- i) The applicant's name and institutional address - ii) The degree for which the applicant is enrolled or registered, together with the start date and anticipated date of completion - iii) The title of the proposed research or activity - iv) The total cost of proposed research and amount requested from ISRS - v) The applicant's Senior Supervisor / Major Professor's name, institutional address and contact information b.
-Proposal Summary c.
-Proposal Background d.
-Project Activities

-This section should summarise in no more than 12 lines the proposed research or other activities.
+- i) The applicant's name and institutional address - ii) The degree for which the applicant is enrolled or registered, together with the start date and anticipated date of completion - iii) The title of the proposed research or activity - iv) The total cost of proposed research and amount requested from ICRS - v) The applicant's Senior Supervisor / Major Professor's name, institutional address and contact information - b.
+Proposal Summary This section should summarise in no more than 12 lines the proposed research or other activities.
 It should briefly place the proposed research in context and indicate the principal research aims or questions which led to the proposal.

-This section should summarise the scientific and / or other background to the research.
+- c.
+Proposal Background This section should summarise the scientific and / or other background to the research.
 It will likely include a brief overview of the relevant literature (a detailed review is not required).
-It should also explain the rationale behind the proposal, leading to a clear explanation of the project's aims or objectives.

-This section should briefly layout the research and/or other activities that it is proposed to pursue, and provide an indicative timetable.
-It should also include details of locations and/or institutions to be visited and indicate whether host institutions or staff have been contacted in support of the visit.
+It should also explain the rationale behind the proposal, leading to a clear explanation of the project's aims or objectives. - d.
+Project Activities This section should briefly layout the research and/or other activities that it is proposed to pursue, and provide an indicative timetable.
+It should also include details of locations and/or institutions to be visited and indicate whether host institutions or staff have been contacted in support of the visit. - e.
+Methods This section should provide details of particular methods to be used, explain any experimental design, and state how the data will be analysed. - f.
+Relevance & Implications This section should briefly outline the expected outcomes, and indicate how the findings are expected to contribute to resolving coral reef ecosystem management and/or science issues. - g.
+Detailed Budget & Justification Please give a simple budget for the proposed research and related activities and state the amount(s) of funding anticipated from ISRS and from any other sources.

-e.
-Methods

-This section should provide details of particular methods to be used, explain any experimental design, and state how the data will be analysed.

-f.
-Relevance & Implications

-This section should briefly outline the expected outcomes, and indicate how the findings are expected to contribute to resolving coral reef ecosystem management and/or science issues.

-g.
-Detailed Budget & Justification

-Please give a simple budget for the proposed research and related activities and state the amount(s) of funding anticipated from ISRS and from any other sources.
 The amount requested from ISRS must not exceed \$2,500.
 Evidence of cost-sharing is desirable.
-This might include either additional funding, or accommodation or equipment, or access to laboratory facilities to be provided at reduced cost or free of charge.

-h.
-Literature Cited

-Please provide details of the literature cited, preferably using the bibliographic format for the Society's journal, Coral Reefs.
-(These references may be typed in size 11 or 10 size font.)

-4. Letters of Support: two letters of support are required, one of which should be from the applicant's major professor / senior supervisor who should so far as possible comment on both the proposed work and the applicant's background and abilities.
+This might include either additional funding, or accommodation or equipment, or access to laboratory facilities to be provided at reduced cost or free of charge. - h.
+Literature Cited Please provide details of the literature cited, preferably using the bibliographic format for the Society's journal, Coral Reefs.
+(These references may be typed in size 11 or 10 size font.) - 4.
+Letters of Support: two letters of support are required, one of which should be from the applicant's major professor / senior supervisor who should so far as possible comment on both the proposed work and the applicant's background and abilities.
 The letter of support may be included with the application or, preferably, come directly from the academic concerned.
-In this latter case please ask for it to be sent as an e-mail attachment with the phrase "ISRS Graduate Fellowship" and the applicant's name included in the email's subject line.
+In this latter case please ask for it to be sent as an e-mail attachment with the phrase "ICRS Graduate Fellowship" and the applicant's name included in the email's subject line.
+The completed application document (and also letters of support) should sent by email, preferably as a single file, to the corresponding secretary.
+Dr. Michael Sweet (m.sweet@derby.ac.uk) by the end of the day on February 15.

-The completed application document (and also letters of support) should sent by email, preferably as a single file, to the corresponding secretary of ICRS, who will be Dr. Michael Sweet (of the University of Derby, Derby, England, UK).
-His email address is m.sweet@derby.ac.uk.
-For 2019 applications must be received by the end of the day on 11th March 2019.
-The files should be named using the following format: ICRS_GRADUATEGRANT_APPLICANT FAMILY NAME_PROPOSAL/CV/COVERLTR (according to whether the document is the application, CV or Covering Letter).
+The files should be named using the following format: ICRS_GRADUATEGRANT_APPLICANT FAMILYNAME_PROPOSAL/CV/COVERLTR (according to whether the document is the application, CV or Covering Letter).